DarqueWarrior/MyDaprDemos/DevOps/README.md

 ## Set Actions secrets

-For the GitHub Actions workflow to succeed you must configure the following secrets:
+For the GitHub Actions workflow to succeed you must configure the following secrets.
+These are **not** the CodeSpaces secrets you set earlier.
+These are set as _Repository secrets_.
+Review [Configure Azure credentials as GitHub Secret](https://github.com/marketplace/actions/azure-cli-action#configure-azure-credentials-as-github-secret) to set your **AZURE_CREDENTIALS** secret.

 ![codespace secrets](../.images/ActionsSecrets.png)

-The core of the demo is in the _sampleRequests.http_ file.
-At the top of the file are two _demo.ps1_ commands.
-One for running the requests against local resources and one for running against the cloud resources.
-Copy the desired command and run it in the terminal.
-This will start Dapr pointing to the appropriate components for the demo.
-The Dapr run command issued is output if you want to explain during the demo.
+Running this demo will deploy the application to a Kubernetes cluster or run locally using [Project Tye](https://github.com/dotnet/tye).
+To show the demo running use the _PORTS_ tab to Open port **5000** with running local or **k3d-Demo (30000)** when running with k8s in a browser.

 Running local
 ```